Alpaca Health Requirements

-Please read carefully to make sure you meet both the show system and state of Indiana identification requirements for the show in Fort Wayne, Indiana.
+Please read carefully to make sure you meet both the show system and the state of Indiana identification requirements for the show in Fort Wayne, Indiana.

 If your microchip is not the USDA (ISO 15 digit tag) you will need to have an additional form of identification to meet Indiana’s state requirements (options are below).
 For example, some exhibitors are bringing a photo attached to a copy of the individual alpaca's AOA registration certificate.

-Official identification for Indiana transport for camelids include the following
+Official identification for Indiana transport for camelids include the following:

 - Official ear tag